jeffersonbailey/preserving_digital_culture/class_labs/lab_two/lis2674_2014_lab2_agenda.md

 ### PREMIS

 * Yes, more metadata - "my eyes! the goggles do nothing" for looking at XML
-* Use sample PREMIS XML document and online XML editor to create a basic PREMIS record
+* Use PREMIS XML template document and online XML editor to create a basic PREMIS record
 * Discuss events and agents

 ### Back on TRAC